 Can you make this jelly in individual mini cups?

-- Yes, you can.
+- Yes, you can and it is a matter of personal preference.
 Layer the jelly in the same way as mentioned above into each of the individual molds.

 How long does it take for the jelly to set?

 - Agar agar jelly sets when its temperature reduces.
 Thicker layers of jelly typically take a longer time to set as compared to thinner layers.

 - Also, placing the jelly in the fridge will make it set faster as compared to room temperate.

 How to prevent the jelly solution in the pots from setting while waiting for the jelly layers in the molds to set?